selfrefactor/rambdax/docs/README.md

 head(str: string): string
 ```

 It returns the first element of list or string `input`.
+It returns `undefined` if array has length of 0.

 ```javascript
 const result = [